jarleven/NetworkHOWTO/OpenWrt/VPN.md

 ```

 ### Configure the system to use the nordvpn.ovpn file

-We use the uci infrasturcture on OpenWpn for this
+We use the UCI infrasturcture on OpenWrt for this
+"Unified Configuration Interface"

 ```
 uci set openvpn.nordvpn=openvpn